mjhosseini/linkpred_entgraph/README.md

 This is the implementation for the following ACL 2019 paper:

-Duality of Link Prediction and Entailment Graph Induction, Mohammad Javad Hosseini, Shay B. Cohen, Mark Johnson, and Mark Steedman.
+**Duality of Link Prediction and Entailment Graph Induction**, Mohammad Javad Hosseini, Shay B. Cohen, Mark Johnson, and Mark Steedman.
 Association for Computational Linguistics (ACL 2019).

-### Setup
+## Setup

-**clone the project**
+### clone the project

     git clone https://github.com/mjhosseini/linkpred_entgraph.git